Wired Productions

-Wired Productions is a video game publisher company based in Watford, Hertfordshire, UK.
-The company publishes games on all main gaming platforms (PC, PS4, Xbox One, and Nintendo Switch) working on international projects, founded by Leo Zullo, Jason Harman and Kevin Leathers.
+Wired Productions is a video game publisher company based in Watford, United Kingdom.
+The company publishes games on all main gaming platforms (PC, PS4, PS5, Xbox One, Xbox Series X/S, and Nintendo Switch) working on international projects, founded by Jason Harman, Kevin Leathers and Leo Zullo.

 Before moving into publishing in late 2013, Wired Productions began as a video game production company by producing We Sing Robbie Williams and We Sing.
 Wired Productions first release was Let's Fish!
 Hooked On, a sports fishing video game developed for the PlayStation Vita.
 In 2016, Wired Productions released Super Dungeon Bros for Microsoft Windows, MacOS, PlayStation 4 and Xbox One.
 In 2017, Wired Productions launched Fractured Minds that won a BAFTA award.
 In 2020, Wired Productions released The Falconeer.
 The video game was nominated for Best Debut Game by BAFTA Games Awards.

 In 2019, Leo Zullo and Neil Broadhead co-founded video games mental health charity Safe In Our World.

-In 2020, the company announced a partnership with Koch Media to expand its global reach.

-In 2022 Wired Productions announced Martha Is Dead was being censored on PlayStation.
+In 2022, Wired Productions announced Martha Is Dead was being censored on PlayStation.